striezel/webp-viewer/readme.md

 `webp-viewer` is a program that loads and displays a WebP image.

-Animations are currently not supported, and probably never will be.
+Animations are currently only partially supported, that is the viewer will only load the first frame of an animated WebP image.

 ## Building from source